 Chakma Circle Explained

-The Chakma Circle (Chakma:), also known as the Chakma Raj, is one of three hereditary chiefdoms (or "circles") in the Chittagong Hill Tracts of modern-day Bangladesh.[1]
+The Chakma Circle (Chakma:), also known as the Chakma Raj, is one of three hereditary chiefdoms (or "Circles") in the Chittagong Hill Tracts of modern-day Bangladesh.[1]
 The Chakma Circle encompasses parts of Rangamati Hill District and Dighinala and Rajasthali Upazilas in neighbouring Khagrachari District and Bandarban District respectively.
 The chiefdom's members are of Chakma descent.

 Leadership

-The Chakma Circle is led by a hereditary chieftain called a "raja," whose role encompasses judicial, administrative, ceremonial, legal and social responsibilities.
+The Chakma Circle is led by a hereditary chieftain called a raja, whose role encompasses judicial, administrative, ceremonial, legal and social responsibilities.
 Political power is passed from the father to the first-born son.[2]

 The incumbent chieftain is Devasish Roy (b.
 10 April 1959), according to the Chakma Bijok, a compilation of the Chakma history (1876-1934 CE).
 The Chakma chieftain also sits on the Advisory Council for the Ministry of Chittagong Hill Tracts Affairs and the Rangamati Hill District Council.[3]
-The Chakma chieftain leads a "rajpunnah" festival.[4]
+The Chakma chieftain leads a rajpunyah festival.[4]

 History